-The U.S. Centers for Medicare & Medicaid Services assigned a permanent and product-specific J-code for SYFOVRE, which became effective on October 1, 2023.
+The On October 1, 2023, the U.S. Centers for Medicare & Medicaid Services assigned a permanent and product-specific J-code for SYFOVRE, which became effective on October 1, 2023, the same day.
 J-codes are permanent reimbursement codes used by government payers and commercial insurers to facilitate billing of Medicare Part B treatments, which must be administered by a healthcare professional.

-In May 2021, the FDA approved EMPAVELI (pegcetacoplan), the first targeted C3 therapy for the treatment of paroxysmal nocturnal hemoglobinuria, or PNH.
-EMPAVELI is approved for use in adults with PNH and can be used by patients who are either treatment-naïve or who are switching from C5 inhibitors eculizumab or ravulizumab.
+In May 2021, the FDA approved EMPAVELI (pegcetacoplan) (systemic pegcetacoplan), the first targeted C3 therapy, for the treatment of paroxysmal nocturnal hemoglobinuria, or PNH.
+EMPAVELI is approved PNH, for use in adults with PNH and can be used by patients who are either treatment-naïve or who are switching from C5 inhibitors eculizumab or ravulizumab.
 We believe that EMPAVELI has the potential to elevate the standard of care in PNH and are seeking to establish EMPAVELI as the preferred first-line treatment for patients.
 In the United States, there are approximately 1,500 patients with PNH currently being treated with C5 inhibitors and another 150 patients who are expected to be newly diagnosed each year.
 In October 2023, the FDA approved the EMPAVELI injector, a compact, single-use, on-body device designed to enhance self-administration of EMPAVELI.
-For the three and ~~six~~ nine months ended ~~June 30, 2023~~ September 30, 2023, we generated ~~\$22.3 million~~ \$23.9 million and ~~\$42.7 million~~ \$66.6 million, respectively, in net product revenue from sales of EMPAVELI.
-For the three and nine months ended September 30, 2022, we generated \$17.7 million and \$45.4 million, respectively, in net product revenue from sales of EMPAVELI.
+For the three and nine months ended September 30, 2023, March 31, 2024 and 2023, we generated \$23.9 million \$25.6 million and \$66.6 million \$20.4 million, respectively, in net product revenue from sales of EMPAVELI.
+For the three and nine months ended September 30, 2022, we generated \$17.7 million and \$45.4 million, respectively, in U.S. net product revenue from sales of EMPAVELI.

-In December 2021, the European Commission, or the EC, approved Aspaveli (pegcetacoplan) for the treatment of adults with PNH who are anemic after treatment with a C5 inhibitor for at least three months.
-To date, systemic pegcetacoplan has also been approved for the treatment of PNH in Japan, Saudi Arabia, Australia, and the United Kingdom.
-Kingdom and other jurisdictions.
-Systemic pegcetacoplan is currently marketed under the trade name EMPAVELI in the United States, Saudi Arabia and Australia and Aspaveli in the European Union and United Kingdom.
-Under our collaboration and license agreement, or the Sobi collaboration agreement, with Swedish Orphan Biovitrum AB (Publ), or Sobi, Sobi has global co-development and exclusive ex-U.S. commercialization rights for systemic pegcetacoplan and initiated the commercial launch of EMPAVELI/Aspaveli in jurisdictions outside of the United States during the first quarter of 2022.
-We have commercialization rights for systemic pegcetacoplan in the United States.
+In December 2021, the European Commission, or the EC, Systemic pegcetacoplan has been approved Aspaveli (pegcetacoplan) for the treatment of adults with PNH who are anemic after treatment with a C5 inhibitor for at least three months.
+To date, systemic pegcetacoplan has also been approved for in the treatment of PNH in European Union, Japan, Saudi Arabia, Australia, the United Kingdom and other jurisdictions.
+Systemic pegcetacoplan It is currently marketed under the trade name EMPAVELI in the United

+States, Saudi Arabia and Australia and Aspaveli in the European Union, Japan and United Kingdom.
+Under our collaboration and license agreement, or the Sobi collaboration agreement, with Swedish Orphan Biovitrum AB (Publ), or Sobi, Sobi has global co-development and exclusive ex-U.S. commercialization rights for systemic pegcetacoplan and initiated the commercial launch of EMPAVELI/Aspaveli in jurisdictions outside of the United States, during the first quarter of 2022.
+We and we have commercialization rights for systemic pegcetacoplan in the United States.